-Should accountants emulate HMRC and charge for late delivery of accounts?
+Should accountants emulate HMRC and charge for late delivery of accounts?by

 Jennifer Adams considers whether hitting clients in the pocket is an effective method of persuasion for delivery of accounts in time to meet deadlines.

 At this time of the year, you are guaranteed to find the same old questions and articles highlighting the pain of the January deadline.

 There is always a question posted on this forum asking how other accountants get clients to send in their accounts earlier, or at least in time so that January is less of a nightmare than in previous years eg 'January self assessment as a percentage of total'.